dougeby/IntuneDocs/intune/apps-monitor.md

 >    - Targeting multiple instances of the same app in a tenant will result in different counts due to potential overlap of users or devices.
 Each instance of the app will count overlapping users, but discovered apps will have duplicated counts.
 >    - Discovered apps and app status are collected at different time intervals, which could cause a discrepancy in the app counts.
 >
-> Also, be aware that Android apps deployed as **Available with or without enrollment** only report app installation status for enrolled devices.
+> Also, be aware that Android LOB apps (.APK) deployed as **Available with or without enrollment** only report app installation status for enrolled devices.
 App installation status is not available for devices that are not enrolled in Intune.

 ### Device install status